arp242/zlog/README.markdown

 zlog.Errorf("foo %d", 1)           // 15:55:17 foo 1
 ```

-This all does what you expect: output a message to stdout or stderr.
+This does what you expect: output a message to stdout or stderr.

 You can add module information and fields for extra information: